matthewdrees/matthewdrees.github.io/_posts/2022-01-31-digital-media-research-and-resources-for-your-family.md

 # TED Talk “Addicted to Likes”

 <https://www.youtube.com/watch?v=kCA_g2i1ZG8>.
 2016.
 13 min video.
 A social media addict describes a handbook she wishes she had at the beginning:

-01. Prepare to be connected to the world.
+1. Prepare to be connected to the world.
 It is an amazing thing if used wisely.
-02. Everyone looks prettier, happier, and skinnier.
+2. Everyone looks prettier, happier, and skinnier.
 Don't believe it.
-03. Use it to be inspired and connected rather than to validate your life choices.
+3. Use it to be inspired and connected rather than to validate your life choices.
-04. People share what they want you to believe... pinch of salt as needed.
+4. People share what they want you to believe... pinch of salt as needed.
-05. Upload carefully... that (inappropriate) photo of you might be less funny when applying for a job.
+5. Upload carefully... that (inappropriate) photo of you might be less funny when applying for a job.
-06. Be kind to people online, every glossy account hides a sensitive soul, struggling with their own battles.
+6. Be kind to people online, every glossy account hides a sensitive soul, struggling with their own battles.
-07. Avoid scrolling feeds if you're feeling a bit low, instead focus on what YOU HAVE over what you don't.
+7. Avoid scrolling feeds if you're feeling a bit low, instead focus on what YOU HAVE over what you don't.
-08. Nurture yourself before others.
+8. Nurture yourself before others.
-09. Choose Love over "likes".
+9. Choose Love over "likes".
-10. Live life for experiences, not for the 'gram.
+10. Live life for experiences, not for instagram.

-# National Association of Media Literacy’s Free Guide for Parents:
+# National Association of Media Literacy’s Free Guide for Parents

 <https://namle.net/a-parents-guide/>.
 Don't believe fake news.